Annual Reports and Business Plans

 - Review the training strategy to ensure it reflects the development needs of all and ensure training and development opportunities are freely accessible

 - Develop a Communication and Engagement strategy

 - Undertake peer-review assessment of the LSAB to evaluate the effectiveness of the board and identify areas for improvement

-- Develop an agreed protocol with neighbouring authorities around decommissioning services.- query if this is board work ?
+- Develop an agreed protocol with neighbouring authorities around decommissioning services.

 - Safeguarding Campaign

 - Prevention – ‘The Safeguarding Board has a focus on prevention in all of its activity based on the principle that it is better to take action before harm occurs’

 - Service user involvement – Safeguarding services are shaped by the views of people

 - MSP – Member organisations ensure that ‘Making Safeguarding Personal’ is embedded in all safeguarding activity

 - Multi-agency visits – a programme of joint visits to partner organisations to scrutinise safeguarding arrangements